 Some sponsors allow PIs to revise budgets without prior approval, while others require approval when re-budgeting across spending categories or when changes exceed a specified percentage of the award amount.
-Even if sponsor approval is not required, Barnard College requires PIs to complete a Budget Transfer Request Form in order to ensure effective budget administration.
+Even if sponsor approval is not required, Barnard College requires PIs to complete a Budget Revision Request Form in order to ensure effective budget administration.

-Uniform Guidance (2 CFR 200) sets forth standards for grants administration in higher education institutions.
+The Office of Management and Budget (OMB) Circular A-110 sets forth standards for grants administration in higher education institutions.
 Federal grantees making one or more of the following changes must request prior approval from the sponsor: